thowwafi/bank-telemarketing-analysis/mockup-dashboard/slides.md

 # Dashboard

-- Dashboard bisa ditampilkan berdasarkan waktu (Daily, Weekly, Monthly, Yearly)
+- Dashboard bisa ditampilkan berdasarkan range tanggal (from, to)

 ---